jagrosh/Selfbot/README.md

 ## Final Notes

 Using selfbots is not officially supported by Discord.
 If you do something stupid, you _can_ get your account banned completely.
 Additionally, many users find selfbots annoying or unsafe.
 Use a selfbot responsibly.
 Don't use it to spam or to intentionally annoy other users.
 Any actions you make with a selfbot fall solely on you.
+You can read the full Discord Terms of Service [here](https://discordapp.com/terms)